Materials science: Enamel

 • Timeless look

-Enamel is ideally suited for jewelry where color and attention to detail are paramount.
+Enamel is excellent for jewelry where color and detail are key.

 • Pendants & Amulets